 Day 12: Udaipur

-After an incredible tour of the Best of North India, we are transferred to the airport for our flight to Delhi where we mat and are transferred to a hotel near the airport to enjoy day rooms until 8:00 PM to take rest before our long haul flight back home.
-After a farewell dinner.
-We are transferred to the international terminal for our flight home.
-We bid farewell to India after what will have been a memorable journey into history, culture, art and architecture of incredible India.
+After an incredible Best of North India tour, we are transferred to the airport for our flight to Delhi.
+Here we are met and transferred to a hotel near the airport to enjoy a complimentary day room usage till 8:00 PM to take rest before our long haul flight back home.
+After a farewell dinner, we are transferred to the international terminal for our flight home.
+We bid farewell to India after a memorable journey into the history, culture, art and architecture of incredible India.
 Or extend this adventure with an extension to other regions of India or countries nearby.

 B=Breakfast, L=Lunch, D=Dinner